International Medical Corps' field hospital in Gaza can provide lifesaving medical services to hundreds of civilians every day.

 In Israel, we do not have an operational presence, and as is often our practice in such cases, we support trusted partners on the ground who are responding.
 International Medical Corps is supporting one of our long-time partners—JDC—and its emergency response efforts in Israel.
 JDC also has supported some of our other humanitarian missions around the world.

 In Gaza, where we’ve had staff on the ground since 2008, International Medical Corps is responding.
-We’ve deployed field hospitals, beginning in January 2024, in southern and middle Gaza to help civilians affected by the war.
-We’ve temporarily consolidated operations in our middle-region hospital, which now has more than 250 beds and offers a complete range of health services, including emergency and trauma care; obstetric and newborn care; nutrition; child protection; mental health and psychosocial support; and gender-based violence prevention and response services.
-We also have set up a separate outpatient facility, are providing access to water, sanitation and hygiene services, and are ensuring a steady supply of medicines, supplies and training.
+We’ve deployed field hospitals, beginning in January 2024, in southern and middle Gaza, and so far have helped almost 220,000 civilians affected by the war.
+Our consolidated operations in central Gaza now have a capability of more than 250 beds and are serving as many as 2,000 civilians per day.
+We offer a complete range of health services, including emergency and trauma care, obstetric and newborn care, nutrition, child protection, mental health and psychosocial support, and gender-based violence prevention and response.
+We also are providing access to water, sanitation and hygiene services, having already supplied clean water to more than 200,000 civilians, and continue to provide medicines, supplies and training.

 The Gaza Strip is a 25-mile long, 6-mile wide strip of land on the eastern Mediterranean coast that is home to about 2 million people.